Introduction to Datascience

 • Internet allowed

-• On your laptop allowed
+• Only your laptop allowed (no tablet)

 • Communication with others forbidden